adamziel/adamziel/README.md

 Hi there! 👋 I’m Adam from Wrocław, Poland – a WordPress core committer at Automattic and the creator of WordPress Playground.

-Here's few noteworthy things I've built or co-created.
+Here's few noteworthy things I've worked on.

 ## WordPress Playground